Royal Canadian Mounted Police (RCMP) virus removal guide

 6. In the opened window click "Yes".

-7. After restoring your computer to a previous date download and scan your PC with a recommended malware removal software to eliminate any left remnants of Royal Canadian Mounted Police ransomware.
+7. After restoring your computer to a previous date, download and scan your PC with recommended malware removal software to eliminate any remnants of the Royal Canadian Mounted Police ransomware.

-Other methods which can be used to eliminate RCMP ransomware infection from your PC:
+Other methods used to eliminate RCMP ransomware infection from your PC:

-Remove Canadian Mounted Police ransomware using a Rescue Disk.
+Remove the Canadian Mounted Police ransomware using a Rescue Disk.

 Royal Canadian Mounted Police ransomware removal using a new user account (Command Prompt).